ronfurbish/learn-postgresql/README.md

     - Login with
         - user: admin
         - password: admin
-        - you will be prompted to change the password, but for testing purposes you can just "change it" to admin (LOL)
+        - you will be prompted to change the password, but for testing purposes you can just `change it` to admin (LOL)
     - You will want to add a Data Source
         - Choose Prometheus
         - update url to ``` http://prometheus:9090 ```